ringecosystem/collaboration/grant/wp_smart_contracts.md

 WP Smart Contracts stands out through its pioneering leadership, extensive smart contracts catalog, and comprehensive Web3 solution, reaffirming our commitment to advancing blockchain integration within the WordPress ecosystem.

-#### Benefits for Zilhive
+#### Benefits for Darwinia

-The Open WP Smart Contracts plugin serves as a tool, facilitating the deployment and management of smart contracts within Zilhive ecosystem.
+The Open WP Smart Contracts plugin serves as a tool, facilitating the deployment and management of smart contracts within Darwinia ecosystem.
 Below, we delve into the core benefits of incorporating this plugin into your projects:

 1. Leverage the user base of the WP Smart Contracts plugin to ensure broader exposure of your network to WordPress users currently utilizing the plugin.

 2. Accessible Smart Contract Deployment: Any users, regardless of their WordPress or programming proficiency, can utilize any publicly available Smart Contracts Launcher for seamless smart contract creation, deployment, and management.
 This process requires minimal technical expertise and is free of charge, with users only responsible for covering gas fees during deployment.

-3. The community can create an exclusive Launcher dedicated exclusively for Zilhive network to promote a wider use of the Network across multiple use cases like:
+3. The community can create an exclusive Launcher dedicated exclusively for Darwinia network to promote a wider use of the Network across multiple use cases like:

 * NFT Marketplaces
   * ERC-721